How a challenging year's start led Wayland to a flourishing career at Bank of America

 Wayland’s path to a career at one of the most prominent financial services companies in the world started amidst the COVID-19 pandemic in the spring of 2020.
 A friend at Baruch College told him about Year Up, and Wayland saw an opportunity.

 “As a number of jobs at the time continued to move towards remote work, Year Up was there to offer me a chance to still grow professionally during such a tough year for us all.”

 My team at Bank of America cared about my success and wanted to support me in my career advancement—I simply couldn’t have asked for anything better than that.

 Relationship Banker, Bank of America

-At Year Up, Wayland specialized in Client Services and Sales Support, where he learned key technical skills in areas like consumer banking, sales, and customer relationship management (CRM).
+At Year Up, Wayland specialized in the Customer Success training path, where he learned key technical skills in areas like consumer banking, sales, and customer relationship management (CRM).
 He also developed valuable professional skills like complex problem solving, business communication, and time management.
-That training, paired with his natural curiosity and being financially savvy, set Wayland up for success at his internship as a Relationship Banker at one of Bank of America’s high-profile financial centers in New York City.
+That customer success job training, paired with his natural curiosity and being financially savvy, set Wayland up for success at his internship as a Relationship Banker at one of Bank of America’s high-profile financial centers in New York City.

 At Bank of America, Wayland quickly discovered he had a knack for building a rapport with clients, and by the end of his internship, Wayland was hired on full-time.

 “When I first came to work at the financial center, I had so many questions, and so many of my questions were answered and guided by the most caring people in the company,” explained Wayland.
 “My team at Bank of America cared about my success and wanted to support me in my career advancement—I simply couldn’t have asked for anything better than that.”